 Link sharing on social media is always an adventure.
-Some platforms make it easier than others — Instagram allows you to link directly from your Stories as well as in your bio — but it’s still a tenuous process on TikTok.
-That’s where your TikTok link in bio comes in.
+Some social media platforms make it easier than others — Instagram allows you to link directly from your Stories and in your bio — but adding a link to your TikTok bio is still a fiddly process.

 How to Add a Link to Your TikTok Bio